AlexBeck2911/ComponentX/README.md

 #### `npm install componentx`

 ### 📗 Documentation
-To start using the reusable components please check out our list of components.
-There you'll receive an explanation on how to use that component in your desired framework.
+To start using the reusable components please check out [the documentation](docs/README.MD).
+There you'll receive an explanation on how to use our components in your desired frameworks.

 ### 📃 License